 Game #1: TGS Trippy Ladder:

 This game is performed on an IGOW-approved TGS with the bottom gate on the ground.
 You must start a trippy spin going around one side-pole of the TGS and through the gates in the pattern: top-middle-bottom-middle-top-middle-bottom-middle-top-middle-bottom ect ect.
 It does not matter where in the pattern you begin.
 You earn 10 points per gate you pass through while keeping the trippy spin going in the correct pattern and keeping the pole upside down at the top of your FPV view without crashing.
 You can be deducted anywhere from 1 point up to the full 10 points per gate depending on the execution of your trippy spins.
 You can attempt this as many times as you like and then add your best CW score to your best CCW score to get your total for this mini game.
 The pilot with the highest combined total score is the winner of this game.
+(Unlimited max score)

 Game #2: TGS Trick-lets: